 Sometimes, clients only need a part of our discovery services.
 For example, one of our clients approached us to migrate their existing product to new technology with the design and all functions preserved.
 As a result, we elaborated on a new architecture, estimated the budget and timeframes, and proceeded with the development.
 Since such cases are not rare, we offer several discovery packages for you to choose from.

 Well, you risk nothing.
 Seriously.
-But there are things you might be not too happy with:
+But there are things you might not be too happy with:

-- The DP costs some money
+- The Discovery Phase costs some money

 - After all the calculations and estimations made, it might turn out that you don’t have enough budget to deliver the project